NBKRedSpy/BtShowXp/README.md

 # Resetting Corrupt XP
+It is recommend to make a backup of the game saves before using.
+This has been tested locally and appears to work correctly, but there could be unexpected consequences.
+An alterantive is to the the Retrainer mod and reset each pilot.

 If a pilot has corrupt XP (as shown by red text), the pilot can be reset by going to the barracks by clicking the pilot's portrait while holding down control (ctrl+click).

 Make sure there pilot is not currently selected or the click will not work.
 This is a known issue.
+Currently each pilot must be changed individually.

 # mod.json Settings